 Shanan Hydro-Electric Project was created in the backdrop of dense deodar forests with a four-stage haulage rail network starting from

-Jogindernagar upto Barot, a cup-shaped village on the bank of river Uhl.
+Jogindernagar up to Barot, a cup-shaped village on the bank of river Uhl.
 Barot Dam was made by British leaders as part of a tiny hydroelectricity project called the Shanan Hydel Project.
-It become first hydroelectric power plant in India.
+It becomes the first hydroelectric power plant in India.
 The vision of the hydel project system was to build five power plant utilizing the same water that is drawn from the Uhl River.
-Shanan Power House of Jogindernagar is the oldest Hydro-electric power house of India and one of the oldest powerhouses of the world.
+Shanan Power House of Jogindernagar is the oldest Hydro-electric powerhouse of India and one of the oldest powerhouses of the world.